“Parker looked, turned

 God into her stories.
 He is always

-more than Shakespeare can be described as “an English poet.”
+more than Shakespeare can be labeled “an English poet.”

 Plot Variations: A man intends to take his family from Georgia

-to Florida for a summer vacation, but his mother warns him of an escaped
+to Florida for a summer vacation, but a car accident places an escaped

 racist woman who runs a farm seeks to run a scrub bull from her property